 Nan Leaptrott is an international Miss Manners, an expert in corporate etiquette, teaching today’s professionals the dos and don’ts that can make or break business transactions in a global economy.

-The art of successful international business dealing to playing and winning a game.
-She said that for an American businessman to be successful, he must learn the rules of the game, but they change from country to country and culture to culture.
+The art of successful international business deals with playing and winning a game.
+She said that for an American business person to be successful, he must learn the game’s rules, but they change from country to country and culture to culture.

-Leaptrott not only tells what these rules are but explains why and how they evolved.
+Leaptrott tells what these rules are and explains why and how they evolved.

-Dividing the world’s cultures into three broad classifications ?tribal, collective and pluralist ?she outlines characteristics typical of each and, based on these characteristics, provides “player portraits” with whom Americans might come into contact.
+Are you dividing the world’s cultures into three broad classifications?
+Tribal, collective, and pluralist?
+She outlines characteristics typical of each and, based on these characteristics, provides “player portraits” with whom Americans might come into contact.

-She gives advice on everything from how to shake hands, when a gift might be appropriate, international dining etiquette, and the importance of avoiding hand gestures to how to arrange a business introduction and whether to have presentation materials translated.
+She advises on everything from how to shake hands when a gift might be appropriate, international dining etiquette, and the importance of avoiding hand gestures to arranging a business introduction and whether to have presentation materials translated.

-For the businessman who is in a hurry and hasn’t the time to immerse himself in the sociological background of a culture before his meeting, she offers a quick reference guide, with specific information about more than 65 countries summarized and arranged alphabetically.
+For the businessman in a hurry and hasn’t the time to immerse himself in the sociological background of culture before his meeting, she offers a quick reference guide with specific information about more than 65 countries summarized and arranged alphabetically.

-She appeals to anyone traveling to another country or to someone simply wanting a better understanding of different cultures around the world.
+She appeals to anyone traveling to another country or someone simply wanting a better understanding of different cultures worldwide.

-She has served as an advisor to the diplomatic and private arenas, as well as to the multi-national corporate world.
-Her writings include regular columns for “Worldwide Business Practices Report”.
+She has served as an advisor to the diplomatic and private arenas and the multi-national corporate world.
+Her writings include regular columns for “Worldwide Business Practices Report.”

-Leaptrott wrote that, “A recent survey was done among the top Fortune 500 companies.
-It showed that 80 percent of the presidents, vice presidents and chairmen of the boards had impeccable manners.
+Leaptrott wrote, “A recent survey was done among the top Fortune 500 companies.
+It showed that 80 percent of the board presidents, vice presidents, and chairpersons had impeccable manners.
 They also were self-confident in all their encounters.

-“Every day companies are weeding out those who lack this savvy.
-Many CEOs tell me they are simply not hiring professionals who have not mastered this new form of professional polish.”
+“Every day, companies are weeding out those who lack this savvy.
+Many CEOs tell me they are not hiring professionals who have not mastered this new form of professional polish.”

-When asked what good manners are, Leaptrott said, “It is certainly more than knowing which fork to use.
+When asked what good manners are, Leaptrott said, “It is undoubtedly more than knowing which fork to use.
 Good manners are knowing basic rules in a myriad of encounters.
-When to make correct introductions and how to position yourself in a room full of strangers are just a few.
-Being self-confident and helping others to feel at ease are basic requirements.
+Just a few: when to make correct introductions and how to position yourself in a room full of strangers.
+Being self-confident and helping others to feel at ease are essential requirements.

 Leaptrott’s skills have impressed her clients.
-William E. Simon, former United States Treasurer, said, “When professionals are familiar with particular mores and customs, he will earn his client’s trust, avoid misunderstandings and strengthen and expand business relationships.”
+William E. Simon, former United States Treasurer, said, “When professionals are familiar with particular mores and customs, they will earn their client’s trust, avoid misunderstandings, and strengthen and expand business relationships.”

-Dr. William Vincek, for GlaxoWellcome, Inc., said, “Nan’s workshop of global diversity is the most business relevant training I’ve ever had as a worldwide director.
+Dr. William Vincek, for GlaxoWellcome, Inc., said, “Nan’s workshop on global diversity is the most business-relevant training I’ve ever had as a worldwide director.
 She added value directly to the bottom line of global business negotiations.”